uwmadisoncals/cals-main-plugins/contact-form-plugin/readme.txt

 * NEW : Added html blocks.

 = V3.45 - 27.05.2013 =
 * Bugfix : The error related to use function 'get_userdatabylogin' instead 'get_user_by('login')' is fixed.
-* Update : BWS plugins section is updated.
+* Update : BWS Panel section is updated.
 * Update : We updated the Italian, the French and the Brazilian Portuguese language files in the plugin.

 = V3.44 - 16.05.2013 =